ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-04-llm-tagalog.md

 They obtained a weighted F1-score of 76%&mdash; pretty decent for a straightforward zero-shot approach.
 This inspired me to test LLM performance on other Tagalog NLP tasks, hence these experiments.

-In this blog post, I will test how these large language models (LLMs) fare against standard finetuning techniques in Tagalog.
+In this blog post, I will test how these large language models (LLMs) fare compared to standard finetuning techniques in Tagalog.
-I will be benchmarking them to the named entity recognition (NER) and text categorization datasets from the [calamanCy project](/projects/2023/08/01/calamancy/).
+I will be benchmarking them on the named entity recognition (NER) and text categorization datasets from the [calamanCy project](/projects/2023/08/01/calamancy/).

-As a refresher, you can check the table below for the datasets I'm using.
+As a refresher, you can check the datasets I'm using in the table below.
 I didn't include the Universal Dependencies (UD) treebanks this time because querying third-party APIs is getting too costly.

 | Dataset                                                     | Task / Labels                                                           | Description                                                                                                                       |